This page sets out our approach to promoting equality and diversity within our borough and provides some key documents which support our work.

-Our vision for equality and diversity is of the council representing, serving and employing people as equals, valuing the diversity of their contributions and aspirations, no matter who they are or what their circumstances.
+We aim to represent, serve and employ people as equals, valuing the diversity of their contributions and aspirations, no matter who they are or what their circumstances.

-We believe that all citizens have a right to equal access to life opportunities, including representation, services and employment by the council.
-We will promote equal opportunity and good community relations respecting and valuing the diversity of people in the borough.
+We will promote equal opportunity and good community relations, respecting and valuing the diversity of people in the borough.
 Our public statements, services and employment practices will reflect this commitment.

 Equality and diversity policy

 Our equality and diversity policy - No Matter Who - sets out our organisation’s commitment to observing and implementing the requirements of the Equality Act 2010.
 Our public statements, services and employment practices will reflect this commitment.
 We'll promote this policy and expect respect for it from citizens, users of council services, partner agencies, elected members, council employees and our contractors.

 Equality and diversity data

 We collect equality and diversity data for Rochdale borough.
 Our approach to this is supported by the collection and analysis of data from a variety of sources.

 We report on the protected characteristics which are listed in the Equality Act 2010 section above.
 Some data is incredibly hard to collect.
 This could be because data isn't collected nationally or as a single approved source.
 We have to be flexible and inventive around what we can gather and how we use it.